-With all the announcements this week regarding several financial institutions roll out of Early Warning’s P2P product technology under the Zelle brand, there has been many opinions written about which of the existing P2P solutions with win consumers over.
+With all the announcements this week regarding several financial institutions roll out of Early Warning’s P2P product technology under the Zelle brand, there have been many opinions written about which of the existing P2P solutions will win consumers over.
 A post in the Financial Brand explains quite succinctly why this is not a winner takes all situation:

 ”…people will choose the product, service, or channel that is most convenient to them at the moment they want to do something.
 What that means is this:

 If there’s someone I regularly text with (using our iPhones), and we’ve updated our phones to iOS 11, and they don’t care that the money I owe them will go onto an Apple Pay cash card instead of into their bank account (which you better believe I care about), then Apple might be my choice of P2P service.

 If Facebook is my primary means of communicating with someone I owe money to, and that person is based in the US, and that person has a debit card from a bank, and I don’t care that Facebook has crappy fraud protection, then using Facebook’s P2P service might be my choice of P2P service.